emipa606/QuestionableEthicsEnhanced/README.md

 * EPOE - Use the version of EPOE posted by Aurani, Victorique, and Tarojun for best compatibility
 * Harvest Organs Post-Mortem (HOPM) - All natural organs from QEE have a chance to spawn after autopsy
 * Pawnmorpher
+* Races from Lord of the Rims by Jecrell

 **Partially Compatible**
-* Races from Lord of the Rims by Jecrell - Races can be cloned, but won't have their racial bonus.
-Workaround - Add the racial hediff to your save file for the pawn.
-Looking into adding this information to genome templates in a future patch.
+* Multiplayer - The multiplayer mode of the game will not work properly, but single player should work fine.
 * Warforged - Warforged pawns can't be cloned (they are robots that have no meat).
 See the GitHub issue for more details.

 **Incompatible**
-* Multiplayer
 * Questionable Ethics

 **Investigating...**